Surah Ad-Duha (93)

 This Surah, although addressed to the Holy Prophet PBUH, features a far wider purpose; it’s meant to console every faithful believer laid low with sorrows and bitter hardships of this life.

-Reference is additionally made here to the, Holy Prophet PBUH being an orphan and Allah’s favour to create arrangements to assist him in this state, therefore,’ in gratitude, he should see ‘that no poor or orphan is treated harshly.
+Reference is additionally made here to the Holy Prophet PBUH being an orphan and Allah’s favor to create arrangements to assist him in this state, therefore,’ in gratitude, he should see ‘that no poor or orphan is treated harshly.

-Another favour of Allah, was the guidance bestowed upon the Holy Prophet PBUH when he was wandering in search of truth.
-Still, another favour of Allah was truth, pure and sincere love of Bibi Khadija Kubra which not only raised him above want, but made him independent of worldly needs, enabling him to devote his time to the service of Allah.
+Another favor of Allah was the guidance bestowed upon the Holy Prophet PBUH when he was wandering in search of truth.
+Still, another favorite of Allah was the truth, pure and sincere love of Bibi Khadija Kubra which not only raised him above want but made him independent of worldly needs, enabling him to devote his time to the service of Allah.

-Lastly, the Surah advises the Holy Prophet PBUH to proclaim the bounties of Allah by acknowledging that each one bounties received are thanks to His grace and share them with others.
+Lastly, the Surah advises the Holy Prophet PBUH to proclaim the bounties of Allah by acknowledging that each bounty received is thanks to His grace and sharing them with others.